wp-plugins/optimize-scripts/readme.txt

 		<script src="http://ajax.googleapis.com/ajax/libs/jquery/1.3/jquery.min.js"></script>
 		<script src="http://example.com/wp-content/js/9e107d9d372bb6826bd81d3542a419d6.js?ver=7659098223"></script>

+*Important!* You must configure your server to serve static JavaScript files with a far-future `Expires` header!
+This is a performance [best-practice](http://developer.yahoo.com/performance/rules.html#expires) because it reduces the number of HTTP requests that need to be made with a primed cache.
+Providing the `filemtime` as the version for the included scripts is essential to ensure that when a script changes, the old cached version is replaced with the new one.
+If you do not have control over the `Expires` header of the scripts you enqueue, you may override the default via the `optimizescripts_expires` filter.

 An admin page is provided to give fine-grained control over how scripts are optimized;
 see [screenshots](http://wordpress.org/extend/plugins/optimize-scripts/screenshots/).